pelly/yahoo_finance_scraper/README.md

 # YahooFinance::Scraper

 Scrape most active stocks, detailed stock quotes, historical prices, and options chain prices from Yahoo Finance with ruby.
+Use it with Tor so Yahoo doesn't block you.

 See [http://github.com/huned/yahoo_finance_scraper](http://github.com/huned/yahoo_finance_scraper)